Stuff Your Recycling Cart for the Holidays

 Recyclable food and beverage containers should be emptied and rinsed before placing them in the blue recycling cart.
 Toss all recyclables into the cart, without bagging.

-Plastic bags and film, shrink wrap, bubble wrap, polystyrene foam or Styrofoam, gift bags, tissue paper, ribbons, and bows are NOT recyclable in your blue cart.
+Plastic bags and film, shrink wrap, bubble wrap, disposable utensils and tableware, polystyrene foam or Styrofoam, gift bags, tissue paper, ribbons, and bows are NOT recyclable in your blue cart.
 Plastic bags and Styrofoam food trays and egg cartons can be recycled at most local supermarkets in special bins.
 Loose and soiled bags and film should be placed in the trash cart.

 Oversized boxes or volumes of recyclables that exceed the recycling cart capacity can be dropped off by County customers for free at any of the Hillsborough County community collection centers listed below: